JarrydMartin/bamboo/README.md

-# bamboo
+# 🎋Bamboo

-🎋Bamboo is a developer cli to quickly scaffold projects into production ready applications.
+Bamboo is a developer cli to quickly scaffold projects into production ready applications.